-"We have set ourselves some deliberately tough carbon reduction targets in order to make ourselves as energy efficient as possible,' concludes the University of Bristol's Jeni Cummins.
-'Having a BEMS from Trend Controls allows us to focus and act upon the practical day-to-day issues of implementing good energy management and the system's full backwards compatibility means that we are able to upgrade it on an ongoing basis with minimal disruption.'
-For further information please call Trend Marketing on 01403 211888 or email marketing@trendcontrols.com.
+'We have set ourselves some deliberately tough carbon reduction targets in order to make ourselves as energy efficient as possible,' concludes the University of Bristol's Jeni Cummins.
+'Having a BEMS from Trend Controls allows us to focus and act upon the practical day-to-day issues of implementing good energy management and the system's full backwards compatibility means that we are able to upgrade it on an on-going basis with minimal disruption.'

+For further information Trend Marketing can be contacted on 01403 211888 or marketing@trendcontrols.com